akshxyjagtap/akshxyjagtap/README.md

-I like to train Machine learning Models for Humans .
 - :telescope:I am **Akshay Jagtap** currently studying B.TECH Artificial intelligence and data science (2nd Year).

 - :seedling: I like to train Machine learning Models for Humans .